mreidss/MightyUrl/README.md

 ![image](https://user-images.githubusercontent.com/19317685/201444664-9452a87f-967e-4ed7-bbdb-de37208d25ea.png)

 Add a url that you would like to shorten to the input and click shrink!
-You will be given a shortened url which you can copy by clicking copy url, If you navigate to the short url, you will be directed to the origional website that you entered.
+You will be given a shortened url which you can copy by clicking copy url, If you navigate to the short url, you will be directed to the original website that you entered.

 ![UrlShrinking](https://user-images.githubusercontent.com/19317685/201445139-566043ed-4b8d-4c84-8637-a3c3a0043e7a.gif)